Omni Calculator logo

 Continuing our steps:

-3. Enter 1.5 m for the hyperfocal near limit to discover our approximate focal ratio to now be 29.38.
-However, since we may not have a very specific focal ratio like that on our camera, we go to the next nearest aperture f-stop available to us.
+2. Enter 1.5 m for the hyperfocal near limit to discover our approximate focal ratio which is now 29.38.
+However, since our camera may not have a very specific focal ratio like that, we go to the next nearest aperture f-stop available to us.

 Of course, we don't forget that you may be wondering how to calculate hyperfocal distance yourself.
 That's why in the next section of this text, we'll discuss precisely that 🙂.